sergiosuramin/aha-fe-exam/README.md

 2. "tw-" in tailwind
    - This can be any name, I chose "tw-" which stands for "Tailwind CSS" abbreviation.

+## Submission

+1. Code is available in this repository.

+2. A more detailed information in this repository:

+    ✔️ Exam 1: Component (Password Input, Calendar, Advanced Effect)

+    ✔️ Extension of Exam 1:

+         - datepicker variant.

+         - A more comprehensive integration of the Material-UI text field component.

+    ✔️ Exam 2: Page (Page Layout, Routing, API Connections, Advanced Effect)

+    ✔️ Extension of Exam 2:

+         - Skeleton Loading Screen

+         - Infinite Loading on Result Page and Friend List

+         - Added a small feature: Users in Result List is interactive.
+(Click to view their detail)

+         - Added a small feature: Follow/Following buttons in Friend list are interactive (but the data won't persist since there is no POST API to handle that).

+3. Editable figma link [here](https://www.figma.com/file/gCQXnXvC5eHhkbodG5KHj6/Aha-FE-Exam?type=design&mode=design&t=RHOwoS8ymByUNDLr-1) (For Exam 2: pixel perfect section)

+4. Feel Free to contact me on [LinkedIn](https://www.linkedin.com/in/sergio-suramin) if you have any inquiries.

 ## QnA

 1. Why using Next instead of React.js itself?